 Structural movement

 Repair category 1

-Notes There is evidence of settlement in the building noted.
-This is not inconsistent with a property of this age and type and is considered longstanding.
+Notes There is evidence of settlement in the building noted both internally and externally but this is not inconsistent with a property of this age and type and on the basis of a single inspection appears to be longstanding.

-Dampness, rot and infestation Repair category 1 Notes There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.
-It is noted that previous damp treatment work has been carried out.
-It is assumed that all relevant documentation/guarantees are available for transfer.
+Dampness, rot and infestation

+Repair category 1

+Notes There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.

 Chimney stacks

 Repair category 2

-Notes Some weathering/worn render evident to chimney heads.
+Notes Some weathering/erosion of stonework as well as some defective pointing.